 While the Harlan family has owned their vineyard for 100+ years they have never made commercial wine from the property.
 Brian remembers his uncle made home wine in the late 1970’s from the property – and as he says, “some of which is still palatable”.

 The first vintage of Brian Arden was 2007 – until their own winery was completed in time for the 2014 harvest Brian was a “nomadic” winemaker – making wine at various facilities around the valley.
 They don’t make much wine but they do make a number of various wines, nearly all made in quantities of 150 to 300 cases per wine.

-With 400 vines planted around the winery – their estate vineyard is tiny and won’t be producing fruit until sometime around 2019.
-These vines are all Zinfandel; honoring the tradition that still continues with mostly older vineyards in Calistoga (as well as in their own Burton Ranch Vineyard) – the vines will all be head pruned rather than trellised.
+With 260 vines planted around the winery – their estate vineyard is tiny; the first harvest from these vines was in 2019 – the fruit produces a separate bottling offered to wine club members.
+These vines are all Zinfandel – cuttings taken from the family’s vineyard in Lake County.
+Honoring the tradition that still continues with mostly older vineyards in Calistoga (as well as in their own Burton Ranch Vineyard) – the vines are all head pruned rather than trellised.

 They source grapes from a number of areas – their own vineyard in Lake County, neighboring Sonoma County and from 10+ growers in the Napa Valley from Coombsville to Calistoga.
 All their wines are single varietal other than the B.A.
 Red which is a blend.
 They make a wide diversity of wines including sparkling wine and a white and a red port-style wine.

 You won’t find any tasting notes for the wines provided from the winery – their philosophy is to let each person taste the wines and make their own decisions on preference, flavors aromas etc – rather than be influenced by provided notes.